The overall program outcomes for the online Master of Science degree program in Recreational Therapy aim for students to:

-1. Identify the conditions and impairments that impact human functioning and health which are typically seen in health and human service agencies that employ recreation therapists including conditions and impairments that impact cognitive, physical, sensory, social and psychological functioning.
+1. Identify the conditions and impairments that impact human functioning and health which are typically seen in health and human service agencies that employ recreational therapists including conditions and impairments that impact cognitive, physical, sensory, social and psychological functioning.

 2. Explain environmental and societal factors as well as legislative and regulatory issues that hamper or promote the inclusion and functioning of clients with disabilities or chronic illness and their capacities to participate fully in life.